 A set of simple steps needs to be followed to print a three-dimensional prototype.

-The first step is to digitally model your idea using any computer aided design (CAD) software.
-Once a blueprint has been created the application breaks it down into multiple horizontal digital cross-sections in a manner which the printer can understand and reproduce in the exact defined specifications.
+The first step is to digitally model your idea using any computer-aided design (CAD) software.
+Once a blueprint has been created the application breaks it down into multiple horizontal digital cross-sections in a manner that the printer can understand and reproduce in the exact defined specifications.
 The completed design is then sent to the 3D printer.

 The printing process can typically take anywhere between a few hours to entire days depending on the complexity and size of the object to be printed.

 Theoretically, anything which can be digitally visualized can be printed.
 The only limitation at present is the restriction on size and material which can be employed for 3D printing.
 It is being extensively used for art, industries, space research, health care and across several other varied industries.

 Here are some examples of what a 3D printer can make:

 1. In the health care domain, 3D printing has been employed to create hearing aids, prosthetics limbs, and dental fixtures.
 Researchers are working on printing human tissues which could be transplanted in human bodies.

 2. NASA has employed 3D printing to build parts of rockets and spaceships.
 Scientists are already working on 3D printers which can be employed in zero gravity to use it on the International Space station.

 3. Companies like Boeing are actually using 3D printing to build parts to build an actual airplane.
 Automotive companies are extensively using 3D printing to build prototypes for engines and other parts of the vehicles.

 4. Hobbyists and artists are using 3D printing to creatively express themselves and to create shapes and structures which were previously considered impossible to implement.
 Toys, sculptures, gifts, and jewelry have been created using 3D printing in all shapes and colors.